Carpet Stain Removers

 Hydrogen peroxide works like a bleach – without being bleach.
 As with any new cleaning process, check in an inconspicuous spot first to see how it might react with your carpet.

 - Work quickly with this first step and blot up as much of the stain as possible.

 - When you have done this, mix together two tablespoons hydrogen peroxide with one tablespoon dish soap and apply to the remaining stain.

-- Cover with plastic wrap and set a book over it.
-You do this to keep the hydrogen peroxide in the dark because it will turn to water when exposed to light and let this sit a few more minutes.
+- Cover with plastic wrap then a towel to keep the hydrogen peroxide in the dark as it will turn to water when exposed to light and let this sit a few more minutes.

-- Check the after about half hour.
-If the stain has lightened, cover for another 30 minutes or so.
+- Check the progress and if the stain has lightened, cover again for a few minutes.

 - When you are finished, rinse the area with just water and blot.

 Sometimes with spilled foods, kids, pets, dirty shoes, etc. – carpets can harbor odors.
 Let’s take a look at some of the ways you can remove odors from carpeting.